 Computer architecture and system researchers are traditionally accustomed with a conference-centric publication system.
 The acceptance rate of top-tier conferences in these fields is around 10% ~ 20%, decided by a National Science Foundation (NSF) panel style, 20-person program committee.
 The submitted papers usually have 10~12 pages in length with detailed results, and go through about five double-blind reviews and a rebuttal process (not all conferences provide the chance for a rebuttal, but most top-conferences do) with top experts on the topic.

-Every year we will target four top-tier architecture conferences (ISCA, MICRO, ASPLOS and HPCA) and system conferences (SIGMETRICS, PACT, SC and USENIX).
+Every year we will target four top-tier architecture conferences (ISCA, MICRO, ASPLOS and HPCA) and system conferences (USENIX ATC, OSDI/SOSP, SC and FAST).
 Note that these conferences deal with issues and research related to microarchitecture, large-scale computing system, programming languages, and operating systems rather than circuit design or electron device issues.
 If you are in any field in computer science but have no idea on the top-tier conferences of your research area, please check the following first tier and second tier conference list, which are published by KIISE.

 - The top tier and second tier conference lists for computer science (given by KIISE)

 There are 215 second tier conferences that guarantee top 50% of SCI journal.
 Among them, this list selects 64 conferences that can be the top for each computer science research area.
 The first tier conference list published by KIISE covers:

 - Artificial Intelligence / Machine Learning

 - Computer Vision & Pattern Recognition

 - Natural Language Processing

 - Data Mining / Information Retrieval

 - Programming Language / Compiler